JackSzwergold/Preworn-Main/markdown/tutorials/mamp_part_3.md

 	export PATH=/usr/bin

-And change the `PATH=` value so it adds the MAMP PHP binary path like this:
+And change the `PATH=` value so it adds the MAMP PHP binary path like this; note the `:` delimiter between the different paths:

 	export PATH=/Applications/MAMP/bin/php/php5.4.10/bin:/usr/bin

-Note the `:` delimiter between the different paths.
-Now either reload the bash `.profile` in the terminal current terminal window like so:
+Now reload the newly edited bash `.profile` in the terminal current terminal window like so:

 	source ~/.profile